KopiasCsaba/ccp_audio_system_manual/for_online_managers/youtube.md

 If possible please add timestamps.
 Then the user can jump to the part he would like to watch.
 This is a manual process, go trough the video and look at which time something starts and note it down in the description.

-Usually the timestampes are like this:
+Usually the timestamps are like this:

 ```
 00:00 Welcome & announcements